American Anglicanism Began in California.

 South America was claimed for Spain and the Roman Church; Canada and the Louisiana territory were originally claimed for France and also the Roman Church.
 England was primarily interested in North America and based its claim on the discoveries of John Cabot during the reign of Henry VII.

 In 1579, Sir Francis Drake sailed around the Horn in his ship the “Pelican,” later known as the “Golden Hind.”
 He put in for repairs on the coast of California near where San Francisco now stands.
 While ashore, the Anglican priest who had accompanied them held a Prayerbook service for the crew.
+This historic Celtic cross memorializes a Prayer Book service held near Drake’s Bay on St. John the Baptist’s Day, June 24, 1579, by Francis Fletcher, an Anglican priest and chaplain to Sir Francis Drake.

 This was the first English language and first Prayer Book service in North America.

 A huge stone cross now stands in Gold Gare Park in San Francisco to commemorate this event.
 The English did not, unfortunately, attempt to colonize California and it became largely Roman Catholic.
+In this vintage photo, we see a crowd gathered at the foot of the towering granite cross, which rises more than 60 feet into the foggy California sky.

 The first Anglican Bishop in California wouldn’t come until Bishop William Ingraham Kip in the middle of the 19th century.
 In 1853, Kip was chosen to be the missionary bishop to California.
 He was the 59th bishop of the Protestant Episcopal Church USA, and was consecrated by Bishops Jackson Kemper, Alfred Lee, and William Jones Boone.